billyjp1/DocumentationProject/firstMission.markdown

 <p align="center">
 	<img src="../images/grpause1.png" alt="Pause menu with objectives" width=1000>
 </p>
-If you ever need to remember what objectives you need to complete you can press the escape key to pause the game and view them, from this menu you may also save the game, change options, or restart/exit the mission.
+You can review what objectives you need to complete by pressing the escape key to pause the game and view them, from this menu you may also save the game, change options, or restart/exit the mission.

 <br>